 - The Byzantine generals must have coordination and agreement on a particular plan of action for successfully attacking or retreating.

-- If all the general’s attack at the same time or all of them retreat at the same time, there is no problem.
-However, if one general retreats while others attack or attacks while the others retreat, the general would end up losing.
+- If all the generals attack at the same time or all of them retreat at the same time, there is no problem.
+However, if one general retreats while others attack or attack while the others retreat, the general would end up losing.
 Therefore, the outcome will be bad for all of the generals and their units.

 - Another important point in the Byzantine General’s Problem is the fact that some of the generals are not loyal.
 These generals could try sending the wrong or manipulated information to other generals for confusing them.